 Building on our theoretical arguments about the narrow, uncertain, and limited infor- mation conveyed by ISDS processes, we hypothesize that the reputational impact of state involvement in an international investor-state dispute is at best limited.
 Since the institu- tional edifice upon which the arbitration system is built provides little reliable information to investors, we expect this hypothesis to hold across different dispute venues.
 Nevertheless, to take advantage of the theoretical leverage that variations in institutional rules offer with respect to our argument about information flows, we investigate potential differences in the

 reputational impact of ICSID versus non-ICSID dispute settlement.
-To the extent that in- formation matters, we expect that the institutional visibility, scope of legal authority, and transparency of the ICSID relative to alternative arbitral venues enhance the reputational costs of dispute involvement.43
+To the extent that in- formation matters, we expect that the institutional visibility, scope of legal authority, and transparency of the ICSID relative to alternative arbitral venues enhance the reputational costs of dispute involvement.43 We also expect that as information about ISDS has accumulated over time, the probability of reputational damage has tended to mount.

+---H1: SM: ????
+Do we want to go this route????

+--H2:

 For the purposes of this analysis, reputation is defined in terms of the Investment Pro- file rating of the International Country Risk Guide (ICRG),44 which is designed to offer international investors guidance with respect to the risks of investing in particular coun- tries.
 The Investment Profile rating represents one component of overall investment risk in the ICRG rating system, and it focuses specifically on risk in the area of contract viabil- ity/expropriation, profit repatriation, and payment delays on a scale ranging from 1 to 12.
 These ratings begin in 1984 and cover a total of 140 countries.
 The perceptual assessments of the ICRG have been used extensively in prior research in international political econ- omy, including Allee and Peinhart’s work on the impact of ICSID investment disputes.
 But whereas prior research has employed the ICRG data and other perceptually based and par- tially overlapping rankings, such as the “rule of law,” “law and order,” and “property rights”, as control variables, we draw upon reputational data to provide a direct assessment of the causal mechanism widely presumed to link disputes with investor behavior.

 The key independent variable in the analysis is again the number of investor-state disputes registered over a two year, five year, and cumulative interval.
 To investigate our hypothesis about differences in the reputational impact of disputes originating at the ICSID versus other venues, we again create three additional versions of this dispute variable for non-ICSID disputes.
+To explore the impact of time……?????

 The control variables utilized in the analysis include the cumulative number of BITs ratified by a country, which we derive from the UNCTAD database.45 Given that investment treaties